 How to Get a Pomegranate to Set Fruit

 When fruit production is the desired goal, make sure you are planting a fruit bearing cultivar.
 Plant in USDA Zones 8-10.
-Fertilize the pomegranate tree in March and July with a balanced fertilizer (10-10-10) in the amount of one pound per three feet of plant height, and maintain an evenly moist soil.
+Fertilize the pomegranate tree in March and July with a balanced fertilizer (10-10-10) in the amount of 1 pound per 3 feet of plant height, and maintain an evenly moist soil.

 Reasons for No Fruit

 Once established, the pomegranate tree is a low maintenance plant; however, there are a couple of things to watch for with a pomegranate not bearing fruit.